Mick Jones (footballer, born 1945): Sheffield United

-Jones was spotted playing local league football for Dinnington Miners' Welfare, from where he went on to become an apprentice at Sheffield United in 1962.
+Jones was spotted playing local league football for Dinnington Miners' Welfare, from where he went on to become an apprentice at Sheffield United in 1961.
 He graduated from the intermediate side through the Central League side before making his debut in a 1–1 draw against Manchester United at Old Trafford on 20 April 1963.
 He scored his first two league goals in the next fixture, a 3–1 victory against Manchester City at Maine Road four days later, on his 18th birthday.
 He made his England debut in 1965 against West Germany at centre forward.

-Jones scored 63 goals in 149 appearances for the Blades and had earned two caps for England when he joined Leeds United in September 1967 for £100,000, prompting the Sheffield United manager, John Harris, to remark "it would be the biggest mistake the club had ever made".
+Jones scored 63 goals in 149 appearances for the Blades, and had earned two caps for England when he joined Leeds United in September 1967 for £100,000, prompting the Sheffield United manager, John Harris, to remark "it would be the biggest mistake the club had ever made".

 Leeds United

-Leeds won the League Cup in his first season although Jones did not feature in the campaign because he was cup-tied.
+Leeds won the League Cup in his first season, although Jones did not feature in the campaign because he was cup-tied.
 Leeds also won the Fairs Cup, with Jones scoring twice during the competition, including what turned out to be the winner in the final against Ferencvaros.
 The first leg finished 1–0 thanks to Jones' goal and the second leg remained goalless to give Leeds the cup.

-The following season Leeds won the League championship with Jones scoring 14 goals.
-Don Revie in July 1969 paid £165,000 for Leicester City striker Allan Clarke to begin a strike partnership with Jones.
+The following season Leeds won the League championship with Jones scoring 14 goals, and then joined by fellow striker Allan Clarke in 1969 to forge a strike partnership with Jones.

 Leeds pursued a possible "treble" of League title, FA Cup and European Cup.
 Everton beat Leeds to the League title, and Celtic F.C. beat Leeds home and away in the European Cup semi-finals.
 In the FA Cup final against Chelsea at Wembley, the game was 1–1 on a bumpy, sandy pitch (due to the Horse of the Year show being held there the previous week). with fewer than ten minutes to play.
 Jones fired a left foot shot into the net beyond Peter Bonetti.
 Chelsea, however, equalised quickly so the contest went to a replay at Old Trafford.
 Leeds took the lead in the first half, when a run by Clarke set Jones on his way towards goal, and he hit right foot shot past Bonetti.
 Chelsea, however, ended up winning after extra time and Leeds ended the season trophyless.

-A last-day win for Arsenal cost Leeds the title again 1971, even though they won the Fairs Cup.